-A projector will often have a built in timer that tracks how long your bulb has been running inside the projector.
-Typically a few hours before the expected lamp life is finished, a message will display on your projector bulb screen.
-This warning message is a good indicator that it's time for you to search the MPLAMPS.CO.UK database for a new projector bulb.
+When Will I Know My Projector Lamp is Dead?Often a projector will have a built in timer that tracks how long your bulb has been running inside the projector.
+Usually a few hours before the expected lamp life is finished, a message will display on your projector bulb screen.
+This warning message is a good indicator that it is time for you search the MyProjectorLamps database for a new projector bulb.

 Projector Lamp Anatomy

-ARC TubeThe ARC tube is a piece of blown, high temperature resistant glass that measures about 3 inches in length, protruding up from the base of the quartz globe.
-When the lamp is being manufactured, the ARC tube is positioned by highly accurate instruments then set it inplace with extra strength plaster.
+ARC TubeThe ARC tube is a piece of blown, high temperature resistant glass measuring about 3 inches in length.
+It protrudes up from the base of the quartz globe.
+When the lamp is being manufactured, the ARC tube is positioned by highly precise instruments then set it in place with extra strength plaster.

-Mercury VaporThe mercury vapor inside most projector lamp ARC tubes is ultra-high pressurized and extremely sensitive to electrical current.
-The ballasts inside a projector regulate the electrical current which stimulates the mercury vapor.
+Mercury VaporThe mercury vapor inside most projector lamp ARC tubes is ultra-high pressurized and highly sensitive to electrical current.
+The ballasts inside a projector regulate the electrical current that stimulates the mercury vapor.
 When the projector is turned on, the ballasts produce a high voltage to ignite the mercury vapor.
-Once gas is lit by the current, the projector ballast reduces the voltage to a level required to maintain the projector lamp's brightness.
+Once the gas is lit by the current, the projector ballast reduces the voltage to a level required to maintain the projector lamp's brightness.

-Electrical WiringThe electrical wiring on a lamp is fused inside the quartz ARC tube, which runs out of the top of the tube through the side of the reflector.
-The electrical current runs as acircuit from the back of the lamp, up through the side and back into the projector via the electrical wiring.
-The amount of electricity supplied to the projector lamp is regulated by ballasts inside the projector (as referred to in the "Mercury Vapor" section above).
+Electrical WiringThe electrical wiring on a projector lamp is fused inside the quartz ARC tube and runs out the top of the tube through the side of the reflector.
+The electrical current runs as a circuit from the back of the lamp, up through the side and back into the projector via the electrical wiring.
+The amount of electricity supplied to the projector lamp is regulated by ballasts inside the projector (as referred to in the section above: "Mercury Vapor").

-Quartz Globe - The quartz globe, or reflector, is the hard exterior of the projector lamp.
-The globe is typically coated on the inside with a highly reflective metal material.
-The coating reflects light generated by the ignition of the ARC tube's mercury vapor.
+Quartz GlobeThe quartz globe, also known as a reflector, is the hard exterior of the projector lamp.
+The globe is usually coated on the inside with a highly reflective metal material.
+The coating reflects the light generated by the ignition of the ARC tube's mercury vapor.

-Fasteners, threaded spoke, nut and screwA fastener, threaded spoke, nut, and screw holdyour lamp's electrical wiring in place (the same electrical wiring that is written about in "Electrical Wiring" above).
+Fasteners, threaded spoke, nut and screwA fastener, threaded spoke, nut, and screw hold your lamp's electrical wiring in place (this is the same electrical wiring that is written about in "Electrical Wiring" above).

 To complete an electrical circuit, there is a metal threaded spoke plastered into the back of the quartz globe.
-The threaded spoke typically sticks out about an inch and a half, and is used, along with a nut, to hold the second wire in place.
+The threaded spoke usually sticks out about an inch and a half, and is used, along with a nut, to hold the second wire in place.

-Plastic Housing (Module) - The plastic housing, or module, is a black, high temperature resistant plastic.
-It holds the lamp in place inside the projector.
+Plastic Housing (Module)The plastic housing, or module, is a black, high-temperature resistant plastic that holds the lamp in place inside the projector.
 A retaining clip usually locks the lamp into this module.
-The lamp may also be held in place by screws and the module itself always has screws that fasten it to the projector.
+The projector lamp may also be held in place by screws and the module itself always has screw that fastens it to the projector.

 Who Makes Projector Lamps?

-The major manufacturers in the projector lamp industry are -
+The major manufacturers in the projector lamp industry are:

-Philips - The pioneer of the projector lamp world.
-In 1995 they began researching and developing the first metal halide lamps.
-They eventually developed a mercury vapor projector lamp, which they called a UHP lamp or ultra-high pressure mercury vapor.
-The new development made it possible for projection systems to emit a brightness never before seen, and made digital projectors possible.
-Philips remains a dominant force in the projector lamp industry, and some estimates indicate Philips has more than 70% control over the projector lamp manufacturing and sales market today worldwide.
+PhilipsPhilips is the pioneer of the projector lamp world.
+They began researching and developing the first metal halide lamps in 1995.
+Eventually they developed a mercury vapor projector lamp, which they called a UHP lamp or ultra-high pressure mercury vapor.
+The new development made it possible for projection systems to emit a brightness never seen before, and made digital projectors possible.
+Philips remains a dominant force in the projector lamp industry, and some estimates indicate that Philips has more than 70% control over the projector lamp manufacturing and sales market worldwide today.

-Ushio - Founded in Japan, but now with offices in the UK and around the world, Ushio manufactures hundreds of different industrial lights, lamps and bulbs.
-The company started in1964 as an industrial light manufacturer.
+UshioUshio is a company that was founded in Japan, but now has offices in the South Africa and around the world.
+The company manufactures hundreds of different industrial lights, lamps and bulbs.
+The company started operating in 1964 as an industrial light manufacturer.
 Ushio manufactures projector lamps for Sony, Sanyo, BenQ, and many other companies.
-Estimates indicate they have a 10% share in the projector lamp market.
+Estimates indicate that they have a 10% share in the projector lamp market.

-Osram - Osram started in Germany.
-The company specializes in producing the ARC tube in mercury vapor lamps and metal halide lamps.
-Osram claims to be the second largest lighting manufacturer in the world, with about a 7% market share.
+OsramOsram is a company that started in Germany.
+The company specializes in producing the ARC tube in metal halide lamps and mercury vapor lamps.
+Osram claims to be the second largest lighting manufacturer in the world, the company has about a 7% market share of the market.

 Why Are Projector Lamps So Expensive?